 Values Dissonance: Being over 150 years old at this point, the book runs into this rather hard in some places.

 Very modern readers may have some difficulty feeling sympathy for Valjean's initial plight: "so his sister's children needed bread, just wait to morning; so he gets five years hard time, so what, just wait it out, don't try to escape and make your sentence worse, idiot".
 Given how poverty in almost all Western countries in the 21st century still provides at least some way to eat and is much gentler than in any time in history, modern readers can have difficulty understanding the absolute depths of destitution and lack of learning that Valjean was subjected to as a young man and his subsequent lack of judgment, even when Hugo attempts to point this out himself.
+Within the book, Valjean himself contemplates this issue, thinking that the baker would likely have given him the bread if he had asked for it, but determines that even if he was at fault, his punishment was still grossly disproportionate.

 There's a section in the novel where Jean Valjean goes to the Thénardiers' inn and gives Cosette a doll (the first one she's had since she's been with Thénardiers; probably the first one she's ever had, considering how poor Fantine was).
 Hugo then goes off on a tangent to explain how important it is for a young girl to have a doll, since it is the fate and instinct of every little girl to grow up to be a mother.
 Although this was a perfectly natural outlook on gender roles in the 1800s, many women today would be insulted by the gender stereotype.